A New School for Your Child: Here’s What You Should Know

 An interstate agreement to make the transition easier

-The Interstate Compact on Educational Opportunity for Military Children is designed to make the school switch easier for military families in participating states — in the areas of enrollment, placement and attendance, eligibility and graduation.
+The Interstate Compact on Educational Opportunity for Military Children is designed to make the school switch easier for military families moving between states.
+The Compact is applicable in all 50 states and helps in areas of enrollment, placement and attendance, eligibility and graduation.

 Enrollment: The compact makes it much simpler to get started at a new school.